 South Jordan offers a variety of pavilions that may be reserved for specific events.
-To reserve a pavilion please click here or call 801-446-HELP.
+To reserve a pavilion please click here.

 Permits can be obtained from the Planning & Zoning Department at City Hall on the second floor and are usually reviewed upon submission.

 Yes, call 801-446-HELP for more information.

 A building permit is required for a shed.
 Please contact 801-446-HELP prior to construction.

 You can pay in person by cash, check or credit card.
 You can mail your payment by check or money order.
 You can also pay online here.
 If you are unable to pay in full within your 14 days, you need to see the Judge to set up a payment plan.
 Call 801-446-HELP for more information.

 A list of court fines can be found here.